Hankering for More

 Sarah Baier, L.M.S.W.

 Sarah has been with YAI for the past 7 years.
 She currently holds the position of Assistant Coordinator in Clinical and Family services and manages the Leisure Trax vacation program for adults, the Independent Living Program, MAC summer camp program and of course HFM!
 Her favorite icecream flavor is raspberry, she loves soccer, is indifferent to football, and is an avid tea drinker.

 After interning with YAI and HFM in 2012-2013 for her final year at Columbia University we are thrilled to announce that Anna has joined the year-round team of HFM.
 Anna will be heading up a new group of HFM called "Hang Out", which is for individuals who are medicaid waiver eligible and have asked for a program that runs with a higher frequency.

 Hankering For More's events take place every four to six weeks on the weekends and are generally free.
 The majority of our activities occur in Manhattan, however, our participants come from the entire tri-state area.
-Leading the HFM program are Sarah Baier, a clinician and administrator with eight years of experience with the YAI Network, and Michael VanConant, a supervisor of YAI Network's family service programs.
+Click here to download information about our program including frequency, who HFM members are, and the level of support our program provides.

 Want to apply to HFM?
 Make sure to download and read through our program FAQ's above.